NNeedlemouse/TenshiMacs/README.md

 My emacs config

-Im going insane.
-Im still new to git and doing git pushes so alot of the stuff here might be all other the place
+Im still new to emacs.

 # Installation
 ````